-Combining the power of two different but equally reliable forces always produces unbelievable results.
+Combining the power of two different but equally reliable forces always produce unbelievable results.
 Why not combine Arduino and Onion?
-Arduino Dock R2 is the best solutions which bridges the gap between Omega2 and Arduino.
+Arduino Dock R2 is the best solution which bridges the gap between Omega2 and Arduino.
 The results will be amazing because this combination will boost the functionality of the projects.

 Arduino Dock R2 Features